 The term "Y-vouchers" has also been used to refer to the invoices comprising the year-end accounts payable accrual entry created by AASIS transaction ZYVOUCH_SUMMARY.
 Agencies should mark all invoices pertaining to prior year obligations with a "Y".
-The ZYVOUCH_SUMMARY report is programmed to exclude invoices already recorded in a payable account at June 30, 2021, (e.g., 2110001000 Vendor AP, 2110002000 Employee AP, 2111001000 GRIR Clearing) even if they have a "Y" as the first character in the reference field.
+The ZYVOUCH_SUMMARY report is programmed to exclude invoices already recorded in a payable account at June 30, 2023, (e.g., 2110001000 Vendor AP, 2110002000 Employee AP, 2111001000 GRIR Clearing) even if they have a "Y" as the first character in the reference field.
 The report is also programmed to exclude inter-agency invoices since these will be balanced to the related inter-agency receivables and recorded separately.

-User and Reporting agencies will receive email instructions from DFA-Office of Accounting-ACFR Section (ACFR) explaining how to extract Y-vouchers from AASIS, how to record the accounts payable entry and what supporting documentation will need to be submitted.
+User and Reporting agencies will receive email instructions from their ACFR liaisons in the DFA-Office of Accounting-Financial Reporting Section (FRS) explaining how to extract Y-vouchers from AASIS, how to record the accounts payable entry, and what supporting documentation will need to be submitted.
 During the reviews of the Closing Books, ACFR liaisons will check for additional Y-vouchers that may need to be recorded which were paid after the date of the initial extraction.

-Service Bureau agencies will receive ZWARR_DETAIL reports from ACFR to review for prior year expenditures.
-ACFR will then work with these agencies to ensure all prior year expenditures have a "Y" as the first character in the reference field and then will extract the Y-vouchers to make journal entries to record these items as June 30 accounts payable.
+Service Bureau agencies will receive ZWARR_DETAIL reports from their ACFR liaisons to review for prior year expenditures.
+The ACFR liaisons will then work with these agencies to ensure all prior year expenditures have a "Y" as the first character in the reference field and then will extract the Y-vouchers to make journal entries to record these items as June 30 accounts payable.